-LA-based gaming studio Scopely raises $200 million at a $1.4 billion valuation – TechCrunch
+LA-based gaming studio Scopely raises $200M at a $1.7B valuation – TechCrunch

 For investors, what makes the company compelling (beyond its string of successful games) is the technology platform that undergirds its popular mobile gaming titles.
 “What the company allows you to do is look at engagement and alter a game midstream to tailor the experience,” says Ravi Viswanathan, the founder and managing partner of NewView Capital .

-NewView, a growth stage venture capital firm spun out of the multibillion dollar investment firm NEA, led the most recent $200 million round for Scopely.
+NewView, a growth-stage venture capital firm spun out of the multibillion-dollar investment firm NEA, led the most recent $200 million round for Scopely.

 Scopely is the firm’s first major investment in a gaming company and was part of a portfolio of investments that NewView took over when it spun off from NEA.

-Note: *This story has been updated to indicate that Scopely’s valuation is $1.7 billion.
-Not $1.4 billion as originally reported.